 As an instructor Desani exuded great confidence and a sense of personal achievement that contrasted markedly with the in vogue images of contemplative and retiring gurus and Zen masters.
 He uniquely combined a highly competitive — if not occasionally combative — persona with a deep bow to the great religious traditions of the East.
 His teachings are respectfully summed up as follows: The ancient goal of Enlightenment is real and attainable.
 However, the quest is difficult and is for the few, not the many.
 Others should simply try to live good, ethical lives.

-Similarly, a goal to document his mid-life spiritual quest relying on his voluminous diaries was apparently "not willed", a he would have put it.
-Desani spent his last decade in seclusion and failing health, cared for by former students, all Americans.
-He died at 91 near Ft.
+A major intent to write an autobiographical accounts of his mid-life spiritual quest — to be based on his voluminous diaries — was also "not willed", as Desani would have put it.
+He spent his last decade in increasing seclusion and failing health, cared for by some of his former students, all Americans.
+G.V.
+Desani died at 91 in a private home near Ft.
 Worth, Texas.

 In 2007 the Harry Ransom Center, UT Austin, received his papers, including the original manuscript of All About H. Hatterr.
 A few other documents including pages from Nadi texts which Desani unsuccessfully attempted to get carbon dated were entrusted to Boston University during his life.
 UNICEF was the beneficiary of the rest of his estate and future royalties.